-After the blooms are over, the vines are covered with dangling seed pods that resemble melting lima bean pods.
+After the blooms are over, the vines are covered with dangling seed pods that resemble melting Lima bean pods.
 These pods provide interest over most of the winter, and then one day they are gone.
 I thought that was all there was to it.

-Recently, just a few weeks ago, a Longwood gardener was on a cherry-picker trimming back the vines.
+Recently, just a few weeks ago, a Longwood gardener was on a cherry-picker at the House trimming back the vines.
 He said we could hear the pods bursting open.
 Sure enough, once he mentioned it, I became aware of the constant snapping.
 He said they were popping early this year, probably because of the dry weather.

 All of the wisteria plant is poisonous, especially the seeds and pods.
 As few as two seeds can kill a child.
 The Longwood staff quickly sweeps them up.
 The seeds are very bitter, and household pets, like the late Belin the Cat at Longwood, avoid them.
 Children usually quickly spit them out and are unlikely to swallow one, let alone another.